-Expression in an official school publication or school-sponsored activity is subject to SWWC editorial control over the style and content when SWWC's actions are reasonably related to legitimate pedagogical concerns.
-Official school publications may be distributed at reasonable times and locations.
+Expression in school-sponsored media or school-sponsored activity is subject to SWWC editorial control over the style and content when SWWC's actions are reasonably related to legitimate pedagogical concerns.
+School-sponsored media may be distributed at reasonable times and locations.